OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/erc20_onboarding.md

 Remember not to close this console, as we will be using it later.

-### 1. Initialize your migration project with ZeppelinOS
+### 1. Initialize your migration project with the OpenZeppelin SDK

-To initialize this project with ZeppelinOS, open a terminal and run the following line:
+To initialize this project with the OpenZeppelin SDK, open a terminal and run the following line:

 ```console
 npx openzeppelin init my-token-migration 1.0.0
 ```

-We have just initialized a new ZeppelinOS project.
+We have just initialized a new OpenZeppelin project.
 A new `.openzeppelin/project.json` file should have been created.

 Next, we will have to modify the legacy token contract to get the new upgradeable version of it where the current balances are going to be migrated.